What’s the relationship between Creativity and Cannabis?

 In the studies, low doses of THC seemed to improve results in word-association games.
 On the other hand, higher THC quantities tended to impact the results negatively.

 It’s also interesting to note that the studies didn’t report CBD content or terpenes, if there were any present.
+Many scientific studies tend to utilize THC distillate and are thus studies in tetrahydrocannabinol rather than cannabis, but I digress.
 Therefore conclusions shouldn’t be made on cannabis as a whole, but should be limited to THC.